ucan-wg/spec/README.md

 ## 2.10 Invocation

 UCANs are used to delegate capabilities between DID-holding agents, eventually terminating in an "invocation" of those capabilities.
 Invocation is when the capability is exercised to perform some task on a resource.
-Invocation has its [own specification][invocation spec].
+Invocation has its [own specification][invocation].

 ## 2.11 Time